davidfoord1/rstudiovim/README.md

 using home-row keys.
 You can achieve this with something like `:imap jk <Esc>` from normal mode in the source editor.

 2. When you yank text (e.g. `yiw`) and then select other text and paste over it (e.g. `viwp`), the replaced text will be the next thing you paste.
-So you might want to have a shortcut for pasting while keeping yanked text like `:map
+So you might want to have a shortcut for pasting while keeping yanked text.
+Due to a quirk in the RStudio implementation (there are many), using `gv` to reselct will select an extra character, but we can make it work with an additional `h`, like `:map
-\p pgvy`.
+\p pgvhy`.

 Again, these mappings only persist while you have RStudio open, so here are the steps to have these settings apply every time you are editing in RStudio: